marcus-rk/code_collector/README.md

 rm -rf code_collector
 ```

 That's it!
-You can now use `collect_code` from anywhere.
+You can now use `wrapitup` from anywhere.

 ### Windows Setup